 }

-So here we use objects of template parameter class Iterator instead of pointers.
-So what's an iterator?
+Here we use objects of the type Iterator instead of raw pointers.
+But what is an iterator?

 An iterator is a special object which allows one to access a data structure elements without exposing its internal implementation.
-One works with a data structure by the means of a well defined abstract interface of iterators.
+One works with a data structure via the well defined abstract interface.

-C++ iterators use pointers semantics as their interface, but that's just an implementation detail.
+C++ iterators happen to use pointer semantics as their interface, but that’s just an implementation detail.
 It is important that all containers provide iterators with the same interface.
-Users work with containers using iterators and don't know anything about how the containers are actually implemented.
-This is the way algorithms and data structures are decoupled - one can use the same algorithm for different data structures without any changes of the code.
+Users work with containers using iterators and do not know anything about how those containers are actually implemented.
+This is the way algorithms and data structures are decoupled — one can use the same algorithm for different data structures without changing the code.

 Consider the simplest implementation of a singly linked list.
 The implementation of a list node: